annabehling/functional_enrichment/README.md

 To run the functions found in the file `DAVID_functions.R`, you will need a directory containing raw GO enrichment tables, downloaded from the DAVID bioinformatics resource.

-Example files from a DAVID GO term enrichment analysis among homeolog expression bias (HEBi) genes can be found in `files/DAVID_HEBi`.
+Example files from a DAVID GO term enrichment analysis of homeolog expression bias (HEBi) genes can be found in `files/DAVID_HEBi`.

 ### Usage